atreyabhat/mlops_taco/README.md

 # MLOps End-to-End: TACO Garbage Detection

-This is a effort for me personally learn MLOps, to go beyond training/inferencing models in research/academia.
+This is an effort at learning MLOps, to go beyond training/inferencing models in research/academia.
 The model training part and getting great results with object detection is not a moto of this project.
 It can be said as only a placeholder.

 A production-grade MLOps pipeline for object detection using the TACO dataset.
 This project demonstrates a complete lifecycle from data ingestion to monitored deployment, built with open-source tools.